Feast: Preparing to Rule (1993)

 It takes place in overcoming sin.
 It takes place in getting rid of the bad attitudes.
 It takes place while humbling ourselves and sacrificing ourselves.
 It takes place in the process of being cleansed by the Word of God.

-Remember I said in the other sermon that, it is not sure, nor is it easy.
+Remember I said in the other sermon that it is not short, nor is it easy.
 Anybody who is serious about striving to attain to the measure of the stature of the fullness of Christ is going to go through a great deal of pressure in his life.

-Paul put it this way: “The flesh wars against the Spirit, and the Spirit against the flesh.”
+Paul put it this way.
+He said there is a war going on: “The flesh wars against the Spirit, and the Spirit against the flesh.”
 This is part of the process of purification.
-He said we do not war against flesh and blood, but against wicked spirits in high places.
+He said, "We do not war against flesh and blood, but against wicked spirits in high places."
 So, there is a war going on between the knowledge of God that is in us, and the knowledge that is in us from all of our experiences in the past while we were in the world.
 Those things put a great deal of pressure on us, because we know that they are not right, and they need to be overcome and gotten rid of.
 That is where the suffering comes from.

 Once in a while, we will receive some tribulation as a result of persecution.
 But most of that suffering is going to be the result between the Spirit and the flesh, the Spirit and the world, the Spirit and Satan the Devil.
 So we get pulled one direction, then another.